alovajs/alovajs.github.io/docs/tutorial/05-strategy/README.md

 import NavCard from '@site/src/components/NavCard';

 🎉 Congratulations!
-At this point, you have completed the basic use of alova and can meet daily project practice.
-You are free to choose what to study next based on your interests.
+At this point, you can use alova to meet your daily project development.
+You can freely choose the next learning content according to your own interests.

 <NavCard list={[
 {